rjdeliveryomaha/courierinvoice/README.md

 Checks for incomplete on call tickets that have been dispatched to the current driver in the past 7 days.

-Returns HTML content to populate the onCall page.
+Returns HTML content to populate the ` div.page ` with a ` data-function ` attribute of "onCallTickets".

 ```php
 $route->transferredTickets();